Bridging the Gap

 Step 1: Your Retirement Timeline

-First, we want to get an idea of your retirement timeline, or when you plan to retire, and how long you expect to stay in retirement.
+First, we want to get an idea of your retirement timeline.

 Your Retirement Timeline Snapshot